Armenia–Azerbaijan border crisis (2021–present): August 2021

 On 13 August 2021, Armenia and Azerbaijan reported about shelling on the border.
 The Armenian MoD stated that the Azerbaijani units opened fire from various calibre firearms at the Armenian positions in the Gegarkunik section, meanwhile Azerbaijan said that the Armenian forces had opened fire in the direction of the Kalbajar and Gadabay Districts.

 On 16 August 2021, two further Armenian soldiers were killed by Azerbaijani forces.
 Vahan Tatosyan died from sniper fire at 09:50hrs in Yeraskh, while Arman Hakobyan was killed in Gegharkunik at 18:10hrs.

 On 17 August 2021, Armenian Ministry of Defence reported that another Armenian soldier was wounded as a result of a shelling attack from Azerbaijan.

+On 25 August, Azerbaijani forces blockaded southern Armenia (Syunik) by closing the main north–south (Goris – Kapan) highway in Armenia in two sections near the villages of Karmrakar and Shurnukh, interrupting all international transit with Iran.
+The following day Azerbaijani forces blocked another section of the road further north, near the village of Vorotan.
+The blockade stranded hundreds of Iranian trucks and resulted in the isolation of three villages located in between the closed sections of the road.
+The blockade was alleviated partly under the escorts of Russian border guards which patrol the Armenian side of the border.

+Armenian Prime Minister Pashinyan announced that the issue would be solved with the construction of a new north–south transport corridor, which was completed in November 2021.